J-WoW18/J-WoW18.github.io/_posts/2024-02-11-enbrightenWFD4103.md

 ![de8d005169c2feff06b2eaa12affb513.png](/assets/de8d005169c2feff06b2eaa12affb513.png)

 # Final Thoughts
-* Was hoping this would work of Tuya Cloud-cutter instead of having to open and flash it manually.
+* Was hoping this would work with Tuya Cloud-cutter instead of having to open and flash it manually.
 Another simple little smart plug integrated with Home Assistant.
 * I will start looking at how to contribute firmware and profiles back to the repo so in the future others can have it working for this model.